theuserge/TheUserge.github.io/deployment.md

 ### 5. G_DRIVE_INDEX_LINK

-If you have created Google Drive Index, You can use it as well for output the Index Link after Uploading the file to Google Drive.
+If you have created Google Drive Index, You can use it as well to output the Index Link after Uploading the file to Google Drive.
 Just fill your url into the value.

 ```bash
 eg. https://example.example.workers.dev